Incremental Learning in Deep Convolutional Neural Networks Using Partial Network Sharing: Results and Discussions

 \subsection{Results on ImageNet}

-The ImageNet~\citep{imagenet_cvpr09} (ILSVRC2012) is one of the most challenging benchmarks for object recognition/classification.
+The ImageNet~\cite{imagenet_cvpr09} (ILSVRC2012) is one of the most challenging benchmarks for object recognition/classification.
 The data set has a total of \texttildelow1.2 million labeled images from 1000 different categories in the training set.
 The validation and test set contains 50,000 and 100,000 labeled images, respectively.
-We implemented ResNet18 and ResNet34 ~\citep{he2016deep}, and trained them on ImageNet2012 dataset.
-We achieved 69.73\% (top 1\%), 89.54\% (top 5\%) and 73.88\% (top 1\%), 91.70\% (top 5\%) classification accuracy for ResNet18 and ResNet34, respectively, in regular training (all 1000 classes trained together), which are the upper-bounds for the incremental learning on corresponding networks.
+We implemented ResNet18, ResNet34 ~\cite{he2016deep}, DenseNet121 \cite{huang2017densely} and MobileNet \cite{howard2017mobilenets}, and trained them on ImageNet2012 dataset.
+We achieved 69.73\%, 73.88\%, 74.23\% and 66.2\% (top 1) classification accuracy for ResNet18, ResNet34, DenseNet121 and MobileNet, respectively, in regular training (all 1000 classes trained together), which are the upper-bounds for the incremental learning on corresponding networks.
 Then we divided the dataset into 3 sets of 500, 300 and 200 classes for the purpose of incremental learning.
-The classes for forming the sets were chosen randomly and each set is mutually exclusive.
+The classes for forming the sets were chosen randomly and each set was mutually exclusive.
 The set of 500 classes were used to train the base network.
-The other 2 sets were used for incremental learning.
+The other two sets were used for incremental learning.
 Utilizing our proposed method, we obtained the optimal sharing configuration.
-For ResNet18, we were able to share only \texttildelow1.5\% of the learning parameters from the base network and achieve classification accuracy within \texttildelow1\% of the baseline (network w/o sharing) accuracy.
+For ResNet18, we were able to share only \texttildelow1.5\% of the learning parameters from the base network and achieve classification accuracy within $1\pm0.5$\% of the baseline (network w/o sharing) accuracy.
 On the other hand, using ResNet34, we were able to share up to 33\% of the learning parameters from the base network.
 The classification accuracy results for ResNet34 with \texttildelow33\% sharing configuration are listed in Table~\ref{table5}.
-By sharing \texttildelow33\% of learning parameters, we achieved 1.61$\times$ improvement in computation energy.
-We also reduced training time per iteration by 50\% and memory access up to \texttildelow17\%.
+This implies that the amount of network sharing largely depends on the network size and architecture.
+For instance, the DenseNet121 with 121 layers provides \texttildelow57\% sharing, while the MobileNet with only 25 layers provides up to 34\% sharing of the learning parameters (for similar accuracy specifications on ImageNet dataset).
+Combined classification accuracy achieved on DenseNet121 and MobileNet are \texttildelow64\% and \texttildelow62\%, respectively.
+The following sub-section analyses the performance and corresponding benefits of proposed methodology on different network architectures.